 A B2B app with 50% DAU/MAU is statistically rare.
 Slack has it.
 Notion has it for power users.
 Most “successful” B2B tools sit at 10-20%.
 The S-1s of public B2B companies historically didn’t even disclose this number, because it was usually embarrassing.

 12 hours a month per user is the more remarkable stat.
 Roughly 25-30 minutes a day, every working day, in a single vendor’s product.
 For comparison, the average ChatGPT session in 2025 was about 13-14 minutes.
-Harvey users are spending nearly an hour per workday inside legal AI.
-That’s a workspace, not a tool.
+Harvey users are spending the better part of an hour per workday inside legal AI.
+In some ways, it’s no surprise give what it does for lawyers.
+But it also means Harvey is a workspace, not a tool.

 Then look at the Net New ARR number.
 6x year-over-year.
 Harvey crossed $190M ARR in January 2026 and just raised at an $11B valuation in March.
 They’re not growing 6x because of marketing.
 They’re growing 6x because their customers can’t stop using the product, and that engagement converts directly into seat expansion, departmental rollout, and firm-wide deployment.